omlou/viewport/readme.md

 * rootSize: string, return the font-size of root

-options: object, return the options of "cvp" this page
+options: object, return the options of "vp" this page